maximyudayev/hermes-torch/README.md

 > [!NOTE]
 > In principle, any PyTorch model that runs in your existing AI workflow (e.g. on your laptop, single-board computer, server, edge device, etc.) is runnable via this wrapper.

+- [x] Classifier model wrapper, via `TorchClassifierPipeline`.
+- [ ] Regression model wrapper.
+- [ ] ...

 ## Installation
-Node available under the same HERMES namespace of `hermes.torch` as `TorchPipeline`.
+Nodes available under the same HERMES namespace of `hermes.torch`, such as `TorchClassifierPipeline`.

+> [!NOTE]
+> On Windows, [sometimes Visual Studio Redistributable and Runtime](https://github.com/pytorch/pytorch/issues/166628#issuecomment-3479375122) are not installed, which would throw dynamic library load errors when importing `torch`.
+Make sure to download it if you have a clean system and are running into issues importing PyTorch on your system.

 ### From PyPI
 ```bash